awesomephant/blog/posts/monolith.md

  Kubrick’s film in turn follows photographs and paintings of the sublime landscape of earlier periods, both in its theme and its aesthetics.
 I wouldn't be surprised to find a photocopy of *The Chasseur* somewhere in Kubrick's vast archive {% fn "Jon Ronson / The Guardian (2004): *[Citizen Kubrick](https://www.theguardian.com/film/2004/mar/27/features.weekend)*" %}.

 But the chain of influence runs the other way, too: Our whole notion of *The Landscape*, and in some cases its physical reality are themselves cultural productions.
-In the 18th century, European aristocrats planted trees, dug lakes, and built prop ruins of Greek or Roman temples to bring their land closer to what they had seen in paintings of their day{% fn "Paul Cooper / The Atlantic (2018): *[Europe Was Once Obsessed With Fake Dilapidated Buildings](https://www.theatlantic.com/science/archive/2018/04/fake-ruins-europe-trend/558293/)*"%}.
+In the 18th century, European aristocrats planted trees, dug lakes, and built prop ruins of Greek or Roman temples to bring their land closer to what they had seen in paintings of their day. {% fn "Paul Cooper / The Atlantic (2018): *[Europe Was Once Obsessed With Fake Dilapidated Buildings](https://www.theatlantic.com/science/archive/2018/04/fake-ruins-europe-trend/558293/)*"%}

 In the 19th century photography, having inherited the visual language of painting, helped shape the fantasy of the great, "untouched" American landscape that still lingers today.
 Photographers like Carleton Watkins didn’t “discover” places like Yosemite Valley, but constructed them with complex optical machinery and painstaking work in the darkroom {% fn "Ana Cecilia Alvarez (2019) in Real Life Magazine: *[Look for America: How Land became scenery](https://reallifemag.com/look-for-america/)* "%}.